 One night my husband brought home a small cookbook found in his mother’s basement and thought I’d enjoy looking through it as it was produced by the Kellogg company; one of those send-a-way cookbooks.
 Years ago companies offered free cookbooks in return for saved box tops or UPC’s from their products; I don’t seem to see those type of offers as much anymore.
 Today we just turn to the Internet or Facebook.

 As I flipped through the pages of that little cookbook I began noticing how smooth and glossy the paper was.
-I even sat there and laughed at some of the recipe names like Martha Washington Pie and the side-bar perforated coupons for 7 cents that was offered for their Kellogg products.
+I even sat there and laughed at some of the recipe names like Martha Washington Pie and the side-bar perforated coupons for 7 cents that were offered for their Kellogg products.
 By the way, all the coupons were still intact so that told me my mother-in-law had not been a coupon clipper!
 I do know that my father-in-law clipped coupons as I got him hooked years ago, and he became quite good at it!

 I caught myself talking out loud as I continued flipping through the book, wondering if she had baked any of these recipes, but the smooth touch of the pages told me she probably hadn’t.
 I soon answered my question on one of the last few pages I turned to.
 My eyes quickly caught the name – Cherry Winks – on the top of page 55.
-I now know from where her recipe actually came from.
+I now know where her recipe actually came from.
 The book showed wear and creases of being folded several times – and you know the feel of your cookbook page when you have it too close to your mixing bowl!
-My personal cookbook, that my daughter has laid claim to, wears lots of cooking DNA … it adds character; Cherry Wink DNA is definitely all over that page!
+My personal cookbook, that my daughter has laid claim to, wears lots of cooking DNA … it adds character; Cherry Wink DNA is definitely on that page!
 Hmm, if I sent that page to Ancestry, do you think they could analyze the DNA.

 If you decide to try baking my favorite Christmas cookie, I would love to have you please come back and comment; I want to hear from you after eating or dunking one!
 Oh, and if you’d like to send me a care package, I’ll gladly give you my address, as I’m really wanting one right now!

-After reading a comment on my Facebook blogger group…. asking me what the “wink” meant” – well that had me thinking and of course I had to do a little more sleuthing.
+After reading a comment on my Facebook blogger group…. asking me what the “wink” meant” – well that had me thinking and of course, I had to do a little more sleuthing.
 I’m not sure if I agree with the idea that they can be made in the quick of a “wink”, as I’ve found it a timely process in preparing the batter, but they certainly are a colorful cookie when you add both red and green cherries; I always forget to buy the green so mine are often just red.
-I soon found an Ad for the Pillsbury’s National Bake Off – dated June of 1951.
-The winner, Ruth Derousseau of Rice Lake, Wisconsin, entered her creation, “Cherry Winks” in the Pillsbury Bake-Off Contest of 1950 – where she walked away a lucky “Junior Winner” of $5000!
+I soon found an Ad for the Pillsbury’s National Bake-Off – dated June of 1951.
+The winner, Ruth Derousseau of Rice Lake, Wisconsin, entered her creation, “Cherry Winks” in the Pillsbury Bake-Off Contest of 1950 – where she walked away as a lucky “Junior Winner” of $5000!

 Besides the change of pecans to just “nuts” in later recipes, they also changed shortening to now butter/margarine.
 I do have a few older recipes that I still use the original shortening in and I just might have to remake this one with shortening to see if I taste a difference.